TikiTDO/sereth_rtm/README.md

-# Sereth JSON Tunnel
+# Sereth Ruby Template Manager

   UNDER DEVELOPMENT - DO NOT USE

   **Requires Ruby 2.0**

-  **For Developers:** Please consult the design notes available in the [wiki](https://github.com/TikiTDO/json_tunnel/wiki) before reading or extending.
+  **For Developers:** Please consult the design notes available in the [wiki](https://github.com/TikiTDO/json_tunnel/wiki) before reading or extending the code.

-  Sereth JSON Tunnel is a ruby and coffeescript library used to establish a common data representation and communication layer between a ruby based server, and a `jquery + javascript` based web client.
+  Sereth RTM is a ruby and coffeescript library used to establish a common data representation and communication layer between a ruby based server, and a `jquery + javascript` based web client.

   The core principle is to allow coffeescript to treat ruby data as language level objects.